theSage21/jaypore_ci/docs/source/index.rst

 Complex job relations
 ---------------------

-- A pipeline can have stages.
-- Stages are executed one after the other.
-- Jobs inside a stage are all run in parallel **unless** a job declares what other jobs it `depends_on`.
-- Keyword arguments can be set at `Pipeline`, `stage`, and `job` level.
-For example you can set `env` vars / what docker image to use and so on.

-For example, this config builds docker images, runs linting, testing on the codebase, then builds and publishes documentation.
+This config builds docker images, runs linting, testing on the codebase, then builds and publishes documentation.